smallstep/step-sds/README.md

  }
  ```

-## Docker Compose example
+## Docker-Compose example

-In [examples/docker](examples/docker) directory we can find a docker-compose
+In [examples/docker](examples/docker) directory you'll find a docker-compose
-examples that initializes a CA, a SDS server, and Envoy proxying request to two
+example that initializes a CA, a SDS server, and Envoy proxying request to two
-different servers, we are naming them frontend and backend.
-The SDS will
+different servers, `frontend` & `backend` respectively.
+The SDS `init`-flow will
 generate certificates and send them to Envoy, the CommonName and DNS names of
-the certificates will be indicated by the `tls_certificate_sds_secret_configs`
+the certificates will be specified by the `tls_certificate_sds_secret_configs`
 name in the [envoy configuration](examples/docker/envoy/server.yaml).
 In our
-examples we are using `hello.smallstep.com` for the frontend server and
+example we are using `hello.smallstep.com` for the `frontend` server and
-`internal.smallstep.com` for the backend server.
-And finally the configuration
-forces the use of a client and certificate to access the backend server, this
+`internal.smallstep.com` for the `backend` server.
+The use of a client certificate
-certificate must be signed by the CA server.
+to access the backend server is mandatory.
+This certificate must be signed by
+the CA server.

+Assuming a docker daemon is running you can bring up the example running following
-To initialize the examples just run from the step-sds main directory:
+commands inside the main `step-sds` directory:

 ```sh
 make docker